Selling guide

 AI summary

-A caveat is a legal notice lodged with Land Information New Zealand (LINZ) that acts as a 'stop' sign on a property title.
-It prevents the owner from selling or mortgaging the property until the caveator's claim is resolved.
+A caveat is a formal notice lodged with Land Information New Zealand (LINZ) that acts as a 'stop' sign on a property title, preventing the owner from selling or mortgaging it.

-While a caveat protects your claim, lodging one without valid reason can be costly, so always seek professional legal advice.
+Lodging a caveat without valid grounds can be costly, so always seek legal advice first.

 What exactly is a caveat?
 (And why you should care)